ibm-cloud-docs/messages-for-rabbitmq/connecting-ibmcloud-app.md

 `ibmcloud resource service-alias alias-name --instance-name instance-name`

 The alias name can be the same as the database service instance name.
-So, for a {{site.data.keyword.databases-for-elasticsearch}} service named "example-queue", use the following command:
+So, for a {{site.data.keyword.messages-for-rabbitmq}} service named "example-queue", use the following command:

-`ibmcloud resource service-alias example-queue --instance-name example-queue`
+`ibmcloud resource service-alias example-rabbit --instance-name example-rabbit`